GFDRR/osm-analytics-charts/README.md

 npm run server
 ```

-To override default endpoints configuration:
+The sandbox page should now be available on [http://localhost:8080](http://localhost:8080)

+# Configuration

+The project comes preconfigured with sensible defaults, which should work in most cases.

+If you want to override the default endpoints configuration, you need to duplicate the configuration file:

 ```
 cp public/env.sample.js public/env.js
 ```

 Then edit to override.
+You may need to restart the application server after you change the settings.

 # Production